Birmingham Industrial Accident Lawyers

 Workers’ compensation benefits are typically a fraction of an employee’s regular earnings and are subject to certain limits.
 For many workers injured in industrial accidents, workers’ compensation is rarely enough to satisfy the multitude of expenses that injury victims often face.

 When an industrial accident involves the negligence of a third party, however, the same prohibition on civil actions does not apply.
-For this reason, an injured industrial worker should not hesitate to seek the help of an experienced personal injury attorney in order to determine who else could be liable for their injuries.
+For this reason, an injured industrial worker should not hesitate to seek the help of an experienced industrial accident lawyer in order to determine who else could be liable for their injuries.

 Why Choose Farris, Riley & Pitt, LLP?

-Farris, Riley & Pitt, LLP understands the complexity of these types of claims and works tirelessly to help victims recover all of the compensation they need and deserve.
-We can conduct a thorough, independent investigation of your accident to determine all possible negligent parties and then fight to make sure that they are held accountable.
+Farris, Riley & Pitt, LLP comprehends the complexity of these claims and strives to help victims obtain the full compensation they deserve.
+We can thoroughly investigate your accident, identify negligent parties, and take legal action to hold them accountable.

-Our firm has obtained several multimillion dollar verdicts and settlements on behalf our clients.
+Our firm has obtained several multimillion-dollar verdicts and settlements on behalf of our clients.
 We know that industrial accident injuries cause serious, potentially lifelong problems for victims.

 Farris, Riley & Pitt, LLP can help you recover damages that account for your medical bills and lost earnings.
 We can also help you obtain awards for other types of damages, such as your pain and suffering.
-Our firm also provides legal representation on a contingency fee basis, so you do not have to worry about paying us anything unless you receive a monetary award.
+Our firm also provides legal representation on a contingency fee basis.
+This means you do not have to worry about paying us anything unless you receive a monetary award.

 Cases We Handle

 Many people in Birmingham and the surrounding area of the greater Jefferson County area work in industrial settings in Alabama.
-Most of these jobs involve grueling physical labor and certain risks, but employers still have a responsibility to ensure their workplaces are as safe as possible.
+Despite the physical labor and risks, employers must ensure safe workplaces in most industrial jobs.

 Farris, Riley & Pitt, LLP has experience handling a number of different kinds of industrial accident claims.
 Some of the most common include, but are not limited to:

-- Heavy Machinery Accidents — Motorized heavy equipment or nonmotorized heavy equipment, large complex pieces of machinery, such as engines, turbines, cranes, and other items, all need to be regularly maintained and operated by experienced workers who have been properly trained.
+- Heavy Machinery Accidents — Experienced, trained workers must maintain and operate heavy machinery like engines, turbines, and cranes regularly.
 Failure to maintain or properly operate these types of equipment can result in serious injuries to employees.

 - Falls — OSHA, The Occupational Safety and Health Administration, requires employers to set up the workplace in a way that prevents employees from falling off overhead platforms or elevated workstations or falling into holes.
-Fall protection must be provided at elevations of four feet in general industry workplaces, and protection must be provided when working over dangerous equipment and machinery, regardless of distance.
+Protection must be provided at heights of four feet in general industry workplaces and when working over dangerous equipment.

-- Burn Injuries — Workers in industrial settings may suffer thermal burns (caused by fire, steam, or contact with a hot object), electrical burns, or chemical burns.
+- Burn Injuries — Workers in industrial settings may suffer burns from fire, steam, hot objects, electricity, or chemicals.
 In addition to immense pain and suffering, these types of injuries may also cause potential disfigurement.

-- Explosions — Combustible dust, flammable liquids, or certain types of machinery are a few of the factors that can lead to explosions in workplaces.
+- Explosions — Factors like combustible dust, flammable liquids, or specific machinery can lead to workplace explosions.
 While a lot of evidence is often destroyed in such explosions, Farris, Riley & Pitt, LLP can review a company’s maintenance records to determine what errors caused the accidents.

-- Improper Safety Gear — Workers should be given the necessary equipment and materials to do their jobs in a safe manner.
+- Improper Safety Gear — Employers should provide workers with the necessary equipment and materials to perform their jobs safely.
 Failure to provide employees with the proper equipment can result in accidents that cause debilitating injuries.

 - Falling Objects — In some industrial settings, it is not uncommon for large objects to suddenly fall from great heights.
-In other cases, objects may be sent flying within the workplace because of machinery malfunctions.
+In other cases, machinery malfunctions may cause objects to be sent flying within the workplace.

-- Defective Equipment — Most industrial workplaces involve highly complex pieces of equipment that have to be regularly inspected and maintained.
+- Defective Equipment —Most industrial workplaces require regular inspection and maintenance of highly complex equipment.
 When an employer does not take these precautions, the equipment may malfunction.
-In some cases, an equipment malfunction could be the result of the manufacturer’s error, possibly leading to a product liability action.
+Sometimes, equipment malfunctions result from manufacturer errors, possibly leading to product liability actions.

 - Electrocutions — Some industrial workplaces require workers to deal with electrical currents.
-Failure to take certain precautions can lead to electrocution, which can be the result of an employer’s failure to consider certain hazards or can be caused by defective equipment.
+Employer negligence can lead to electrocution when specific precautions aren’t taken to address hazards or faulty equipment.

-- Toxic Chemical Exposure — Workers in certain industrial settings may work with or be exposed to chemical hazards and toxic substances.
+- Toxic Chemical Exposure — Workers in specific industrial settings may encounter or face exposure to chemical hazards and toxic substances.
 Depending on the amount of exposure and the type of substance, some workers may contract respiratory, skin, or other diseases.

-- Scaffolding Accidents — Scaffolding may be used in some industrial workplaces, and the employees working on such scaffolding are at risk of fall injuries.
+- Scaffolding Accidents — Employees on industrial scaffolding risk falling injuries in certain workplaces where scaffolding is used.
 Even workers not on the scaffolding can suffer severe injuries when such scaffolding collapses.

 8 Most Common Workplace Injuries for Factory Workers